 For today’s post, I want to do a quick overview of our DAX cleanup tool and how you can use it to format your formulas.
 This epic tool will solve a lot of formatting issues inside of your Power BI models.
+You may watch the full video of this tutorial at the bottom of this blog.

 If you’re relatively new to Power BI, formatting your formula properly is absolutely crucial.
 If your formulas are not formatted, they will be complicated to understand and will hold you back from learning DAX well.